-AGC will heavily advocate for funding for transportation infrastructure -roads, bridges, and transitthat provide increased, stable, and dedicated funding to address unmet needs across the state.
+AGC will heavily advocate for funding for transportation infrastructure -roads, bridges, and transit-that provide increased, stable, and dedicated funding to address unmet needs across the state.
 New and current state leaders have voiced their commitment to investing in the state's infrastructure.
-AGC will work with other groups to amplify our collective voice in support of a transportation package that includes various funding options.
+AGC will work with other groups to amplify our collective voice in support of a transportation package that includes various funding options, and the appropriation of the necessary dollars to match and leverage the maximum amount of federal Infrastructure Investment and Jobs Act (IIJA) resources.